 Carbon monoxide: A silent household threat

+Carbon monoxide is an invisible, odourless and tasteless gas that can pose serious health risks indoors.
 It is produced whenever fuels such as natural gas, gasoline, oil and wood are burned.
-In homes, carbon monoxide can be released from malfunctioning or poorly vented fuel-burning appliances, such as furnaces and fireplaces.
-Using outdoor appliances like BBQs and camp stoves indoors during power outages can also increase carbon monoxide to dangerous levels.
+Within homes, carbon monoxide can be released from malfunctioning or poorly vented fuel-burning appliances, such as furnaces and fireplaces.
+Running or idling vehicles in enclosed spaces like garages, as well as using outdoor appliances like barbecues and camp stoves indoors can also increase carbon monoxide to dangerous levels.

 Understanding the risks